 The studies also asked the injured workers about certain comorbid medical conditions.
 Comorbid medical conditions are conditions that exist simultaneously but independently with other conditions.
 They asked about hypertension, diabetes, and heart conditions.
 What they found is that workers with any one of those three problems had higher percentage points of not being back at work while the interview was done.

 Injured workers should not have to stress about being fired for being injured on the job.
-At Michael J. O’Connor and Associates, we don’t want any injured worker having to stress about losing their job.
+At O’Connor Law, we don’t want any injured worker having to stress about losing their job.
 Let us take care of your stress while you worry about getting better.